facebookresearch/real-acoustic-fields/README.md

 We present the Real Acoustic Fields (RAF) dataset that captures real acoustic room data from multiple modalities.
 The dataset includes high-quality and densely captured room impulse response data paired with multi-view images, and precise 6DoF pose tracking data for sound emitters and listeners in the rooms.

+# Updates
+- 2024/08/29: Uploaded details of the data split we used for experiments reported in the paper.
+- 2024/08/29: The visual data is now integrated in <a href="https://docs.nerf.studio/quickstart/existing_dataset.html"> nerfstudio </a>

 # Dataset